mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 Make this type into a monoid.

-* Functions that have the same domain and range, i.e. `A -> A`, are called *endomorphisms* in math.
+3.)
+Functions that have the same domain and range, i.e. `A -> A`, are called *endomorphisms* in mathematics.
 Consider the type:

 ```swift
 struct Endomorphism <A> {